 Peanut butter, chocolate, and cheesecake, what could be better?
-This brownie bottom peanut butter cheesecake recipe will please all the peanut butter lovers in your life!
+This creamy peanut butter cheesecake with a brownie crust will please all the peanut butter lovers in your life!

 More cheesecake, more chocolate, more peanut butter.